Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 0.6.3
+Announcing Python-Blosc2 0.6.4
 ==============================

-This is a maintenance release that uses oldest-supported-numpy.
+This is a maintenance release that provides arm64 wheels.

 Remember that in the 0.6 we introduced support for pre- and post-filters.
 For more info about the prefilter and postfilter machinery, see slides in: